ravisinha0506/amazon-eks-user-guide/doc_source/managed-node-update-behavior.md

 \* If pods do not drain from a node \(for example, if a pod disruption budget is too restrictive\) for 15 minutes, then one of two things happens:
 + If the update is not forced, then the update fails and reports an error\.
 + If the update is forced, then the pods that could not be drained are deleted\.

+Note:

+Managed Nodegroup upgrade is not compatible with [Cluster Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html).
+Upgrade will fail with an issue code NodeCreationFailure or AutoScalingGroupInvalidConfiguration if Cluster Autoscaler changes desired capacity while upgrade is in progress.
+We recommend disabling Cluster Autoscaler before starting an Upgrade.